nemequ/wav/README.md

 Will trigger compile-time errors.
 You can't add a vector of 8-bit signed integers to a vector of 16-bit signed integers.

-Note that all of this happens exclusively at compile time; this really is intended as an alternative to wasm_simd128.h, and the most important part of that is retaining the performance.
-Functions almost always compile to a single instruction just like they do with wasm_simd128.h (there are a few which don't, but wasm_simd128.h doesn't either).
+Note that all of this happens exclusively at compile time; there is no run-time checking, and almost all functions compile down to a single instruction just like if you were using `wasm_simd128.h` (there are a few which don't, but in those cases `wasm_simd128.h` doesn't either).

-WASMV also provides functions to convert between its types and `v128_t` from wasm_simd128.h, so you can freely switch between APIs if you need to:
+WASMV also provides functions to convert between its types and `v128_t` from `wasm_simd128.h`, so you can freely switch between APIs if you need to:

 ```c
 wasmv_i8x16_t